storacha/w3filecoin-infra/docs/architecture.md

 The second queue in this system is the `batch-queue`, a FIFO queue that acts as a reducer by concatenating the pieces of multiple batches together generating bigger and bigger sets until one has the desirable size for an aggregate.
 A queue consumer can act as soon as a batch of 2 is in the queue, so that aggregates can be created as soon as possible.

 The SQS consumer MUST start by fetching the `dag-cbor` encoded data of both batches in the batch.
 Afterwards, their pieces SHOULD be sorted by its size and an aggregate is built with them.
-In case it has the desired **32 GiB** size, it should be stored and its CID sent into the `submission-queue`, otherwise the new batch should be stored and put back into the queue.
+In case it has the desired **32 GiB** size, it should be stored in the `buffer-store` and its CID sent into the `submission-queue`, otherwise the new batch should still be stored and put back into the queue.
 Note that:
 - While pieces should be sorted by size, policies in a piece might impact this sorting.
 For instance, if a piece was already in a previous aggregate that failed to be stored by a Storage Provider, it can be included faster into an aggregate
 - Note that excess pieces not included in **32 GiB** aggregate when batches are concatenated MUST be included into a new batch and put back into the queue
 - Minimum size for an aggregate can also be specified to guarantee we don't need to have exactly **32 GiB** to offer it